aidan-j-rhoden/Airsoft-3D-Printing/README.md

 # Airsoft-3D-Printing
-A bunch of 3D printed upgrades/add-ons for airsoft.
+A variety of 3D printed upgrades/add-ons for airsoft.
+See each folder for further instructions.